Back to all blogs

 The Blue Horizon Method: A Responsible Journey

-We understand that when you are feeling unwell, it is tempting to want every test available immediately.
-However, we advocate for a structured, three-step approach to ensure you get the most value out of your health data.
+We advocate for a structured, three-step approach to ensure you get the most value out of your health data.

 Decoding the Markers: What Are We Waiting For?

-When your results finally arrive, they will be divided into several key markers.
-Understanding what these are—and why we measure them—is the first step toward taking control of your health.
+Understanding why we measure specific markers is the first step toward taking control of your health.

 TSH (Thyroid Stimulating Hormone)